ZohairZaidi/Project/README.md

 ## WALLBREAKER
 # Introduction:
-The Brick Breaker game is a classic arcade-style game where the player controls a paddle to bounce a ball to break bricks.
+The Wall Breaker (also known as brick breaker) game is a classic arcade-style game where the player controls a paddle to bounce a ball to break bricks.
 This project aims to implement a simple version of the Brick Breaker game using C programming language on the NIOS II system.
 # How to Operate: